UpShift Logo UpShift Logo Symbol

 Pros:

-• Generally a better user experience than web apps
+• Sometimes a better user experience than web apps

-• Access to device hardware - i.e. camera, location services
+• Access to device hardware - i.e. location services

 • Access to device functionality - i.e. phone notifications